zzxwill/oss/intl.en-US/Quick Start/Delete a bucket.md

 Procedure

 1. Log on to the [OSS console](https://oss.console.aliyun.com/).
-2. In the bucket list on the left, click the name of the target bucket, and then click**Delete Bucket** in the upper-right corner, as shown in the following figure:
+2. In the bucket name list, click the name of the bucket that you want to delete, and then click**Delete Bucket**.
-3. In the dialog box that appears, click **OK**, as shown in the following figure:
+3. In the dialog box that appears, click **OK**.

     **Note:** A deleted bucket cannot be recovered.
 Therefore, delete buckets with caution.